 Learn more about vendor opportunities or read about how to register as a vendor.

-We are in the planning stages of the proposed projects and have not yet determined final routing.
-In determining the proposed routes, we will consider a number of factors including safety, constructability, environmental and socio-economic sensitivities, land use compatibility, economics, cultural sites, as well as stakeholder, Indigenous groups and landowner input.
-To minimize the project footprint, we will work to align the pipeline route to follow existing rights-of-way and established corridors where practical and technically feasible.
+The Project route has been finalized for the British Columbia Mainline Loop 2 Elko Section.
+In determining the proposed routes, we consider a number of factors including safety, constructability, environmental and socio-economic sensitivities, land use compatibility, economics, cultural sites, as well as stakeholder, Indigenous groups and landowner input.
+To minimize the project footprint, we work to align the pipeline route to follow existing rights-of-way and established corridors where practical and technically feasible.

 All landowners will receive fair and equitable compensation for the land easements granted.
 For further questions about compensation, please contact your Land Representative.
 Learn more about how we work with landowners.